25 BEST Souvenirs from Sweden (From an Expert)

 You can get some gorgeous Swedish-made textiles – it can be linens and cloths, table runners, handbags and other items.

-17. A bread holder
+19. A bread holder

 Swedish dinner tables often have a wooden bread basket in the centre of the table for bread.
 Sometimes there are a few different breads – tunnbröd, as mentioned above – hard bread, and dinner rolls.

+This would be a compliment to any dinner table where you’re entertaining.
 And don’t worry – it doesn’t have to say ‘bullar’ on it like ours was (bullar means buns in Swedish.)
 You can get some that are wood-carved, and others that are more of a woven basket.
 Both add a cute, minimalistic touch to a dinner table.

-18. A Swedish cookbook
+20. A Swedish cookbook

 Swedish cuisine involves meat – often fish or red meat – root vegetables, and lots and lots of baking.